CogniEpoch/Binance-Historical-Data-Downloader/Readme.md

 # Binance Historical Data Downloader

-This Python script allows you to download historical data for the BTCUSDT trading pair from Binance at different time frames.
+This Python script allows you to download historical data for the BTC-USDT trading pair from Binance at different time frames.

 ## Usage